Alan Partridge: Character

 Coogan credited Neil and Rob Gibbons for giving Partridge a more rounded personality in later incarnations, and said: "The 21st-century Alan is a nicer man.
 He is more empathetic and less about mocking the fool.
 More Malvolio and less Frank Spencer."
 The Gibbons brothers felt that by the time of Mid Morning Matters with Alan Partridge, when Partridge is working for an even smaller radio station, he is more at peace with himself and that his lack of self-awareness saves him from misery.
 Iannucci said that Partridge stays optimistic because he never sees himself as others see him, and that despite his failings he was "the perfect broadcaster for these times, when there are 24 hours to fill and dead time is a crime—he has a unique capacity to fill any vacuum with his own verbal vacuum".
 The Guardian critic Rachel Aroesti wrote that Partridge was arrogant, petty and did not feel guilt, but resilient, determined and seemingly impervious to criticism.

 Baynham said that although Partridge is unpleasant, the writers of I'm Alan Partridge tried to build empathy: "You're watching a man suffer but also at some level identifying with his pain."
-Coogan's co-star Felicity Montagu felt he was vulnerable and loveable, and a good person "deep down".
 For Alpha Papa, Coogan wanted Partridge to be heroic and for the audience to sympathise with him while laughing at him: "You know he's done the wrong thing, but at least he's got some humanity.
 It's impossible to sustain 90 minutes of good drama without investing in the character."

-Montagu plays Partridge's assistant, Lynn Benfield, a baptist who is fiercely loyal to him.
+Felicity Montagu plays Partridge's loyal assistant, Lynn Benfield, a bigoted and manipulative baptist.
 Though Partridge sometimes bullies her, he also relies on her.
 Baynham said their relationship was based on the "strange intimacy" people have with assistants, who often know their employer's most sensitive information.
-The Gibbons brothers described the relationship as "intimate but affection-free", and described Lynn as a manipulative racist.
+The Gibbons brothers described the relationship as "intimate but affection-free".
 According to Iannucci, the writers liked the idea that Partridge had employed an assistant out of a sense of self-importance and that he liked having a mother figure in his life.
+Montagu felt Partridge was vulnerable and loveable, and a good person "deep down".